Saving Throw

 • Occupies 1 slot.

-• Added to Burden for not resting, spellcasting, combat maneuvers, and more.
+• Added to Burden for not resting, spellcasting, special abilities, and more.

 • All Fatigue is cleared after resting for a full Watch.